rclone/rclone/docs/content/docs.md

 mod times directly as it is more accurate than a `--size-only` check and faster than using `--checksum`.

-### -v, --verbose ###
+### -v, -vv, --verbose ###

-If you set this flag, rclone will become very verbose telling you about every file it considers and transfers.
+With `-v` rclone will tell you about each file that is transferred and a small number of significant events.

-Very useful for debugging.
+With `-vv` rclone will become very verbose telling you about every file it considers and transfers.
+Please send bug reports with a log with this setting.

 ### -V, --version ###